About the author part 3

 I still ride my mountain bike, although with longer breaks between sections to get my breath back and I don’t always make it all the way round my usual ride.
 I flew my hang glider only twice in 2020.
 I hope to do more next year and use my new air-to-air camera system, but that depends on what other obstacles crop up.

-I do not believe in life after death, but we do not know everything about such things, and I am buoyed by the hope (and it is only a hope) that I will see my old mum again.
+I do not believe in life after death, but we do not know everything about such things, and I am buoyed by the hope (and it is only a hope) that I will see them both again soon.